Scaless/scaless.github.io/docs/_posts/2021-05-01-Halo-2-BSP-Crash.markdown

 After some hot tips from the HaloRuns community for reproducing the crash and some analysis of crash dumps, I figured out where in memory the relevant data was stored.
 The memory layout for that section looks something like this:

 {% highlight cpp %}
-// The next index into p_buffer to allocate and hand out, starts at 1 int32_t next_index = 1;
+int32_t next_index = 1; // The next index into p_buffer to allocate and hand out, starts at 1
 void* p_buffer[32768]; // Buffer of pointers, fixed-size 32k elements
-// Right after this buffer is some debug data
 [Debug Data]
 bool show_bsp_debug; // Usually 0, if > 0 show debug string on-screen
 [More Debug Data]
-// After the debug data is very important runtime and scenario data [Scenario Data]
+[Scenario Data]
 {% endhighlight %}

+* `next_index` starts at 1 because the 0th element in the buffer is used as an offset to add to the pointer inside the buffer.
+On PC this offset seems to always be 0 and is not relevant to the bug itself.

 Every time the game loads content, a new value is stored in `p_buffer` at the index of the current value of `next_index`. `next_index` is then incremented by 1 and the value of the previous index is returned.
 The pseudocode for the function looks like this: